SIUE Suzuki Strings Program

 Stephanie has attended a number of music festivals, some of which include Festivalensemble Stuttgart, the Meadowmount School, the Britten-Pears Young Artist Programme, and two summers as a Tanglewood Music Center Fellow.
 She graduated with a Bachelor of Music in modern cello summa cum laude from the University of Miami's Frost School of Music and received a Master of Music in modern cello from Rice University's Shepherd School of Music.
 She graduated with both a Bachelor of Music honours and a Master of Music in baroque cello from the Utrecht Conservatory (Netherlands).
 Her teachers include Viola de Hoog, Norman Fischer, Hans Jørgen Jensen, Ross Harbaugh, and Monique Bartels.
 After living five years in the Netherlands, Stephanie returned to the States and is teaching cello privately in St. Louis and through the Southern Illinois University Edwardsville Suzuki program.

-Erika Lord-Castillo (violin, viola) grew up in Iowa City, Iowa, and earned a Bachelor of Music degree in Violin Performance and a Bachelor of Arts degree in Literature, Sciences and Arts from the University of Iowa in 2005.
-She holds a Master's in Music Education from SIUE, and studied Suzuki pedagogy with Vera McCoy-Sulentic.
+Erika Lord-Castillo (violin, viola) has been a faculty teacher in the SIU-Edwardsville Suzuki Program since 2009.
+Erika grew up in Iowa City, Iowa, and earned a Bachelor of Music degree in Violin Performance and a Bachelor of Arts degree in Literature, Sciences and Arts from the University of Iowa in 2005.
+She holds a Master's in Music Education from SIUE, and studied Suzuki pedagogy Violin Books 1-10 with Vera McCoy-Sulentic.
+Erika has also completed Suzuki teacher training with Michelle Higa George, Moshe Neumann, Judy Bossuat, Nancy Jackson, and Christie Felsing.
 After graduating from Iowa, she lived in Corvallis, Oregon for two years, where she taught privately and in the Corvallis Public Schools through the Corvallis Youth Symphony's Elementary Strings Program.
 Erika also spent three years teaching elementary through high school orchestra in the Ferguson-Florissant School District in North St. Louis County.
 Erika has performed with numerous community orchestras in Iowa and in Oregon, and with the St. Louis Philharmonic Orchestra.
 Erika's violin teachers include Annette-Barbara Vogel, Katie Wolfe, and Lenora Anop.
-Erika presented her Masters Thesis at the American String Teachers Association national conference in March 2011, and has been published in the American Suzuki Journal.
-Erika has been a faculty teacher in the SIUE Suzuki program since 2009.
+Erika presented her Masters Thesis at the American String Teachers Association national conference in March 2011, and her article, "John Kendall's Early Contributions to Suzuki Education in the United States" was published in the American Suzuki Journal in Fall 2012.

 Vicki Lottes (violin, viola) grew up in a Cincinnati musical family with 12 children and she graduated from the University of Cincinnati College-Conservatory of Music (BME) and Indiana University (MM studying with Josef Gingold).
 For 32 years Vicki taught orchestra and string classes in Massachusetts and Missouri public schools, most recently 20 years with the Parkway School District (St. Louis County) at the high school. middle school. and elementary levels.
 She helped Parkway grow their Suzuki program for all third grade students in 18 schools.
 Vicki trained with John Kendall and Vera McCoy-Sulentic at SIUE.
 She is a member of the SAA and taught Suzuki violin and viola students at her home studio in West St. Louis County for 6 years.
 Vicki has taught private lessons at SIUE since 2007, and co-directed the SIUE Summer String Camp for eight years.
 Vicki is the mother of two boys who studied Suzuki violin and cello.